-The River café A very popular and chic restaurant in Hammersmith, outer London.
+The River café A popular and chic restaurant in Hammersmith, outer London.
 Expensive, but you can keep it down by ordering carefully.
 Joe Trevelli is the chef and a good friend.
 Plz say hello to him from me.
 There’ll be celebrities.
 Last I was there, so was Mick Jagger, Colin Firth, and Chloé Sevigny.
 J

 Dock Kitchen Just about my favorite restaurant in London, owned by a good friend, Stevie Parle.
 He’s the golden boy of the UK scene at the moment.
 A great and interesting location on Portobello Docks, at the top of very intriguing Golborne Road where it meets Regent’s Canal, in a Portuguese-Islamic ghetto.
 On the packed bus back to Maida Vale not a word of English was spoken.
 It was brilliant.
 Kind of a must.
+Stevie has a few (!) new places, Rotorino (Dalston), Sardine (Shoreditch), Palatino (Clerkenwell), and Craft London (Greenwich).

 Towpath Café Probably the funnest and cutest “restaurant” in London (if you go there, you’ll see why I use parentheses), along the Regent’s Canal in East London, a short walk west of the Saturday Broadway Market.
 It’s cheap and quite good.
 Lori De Mori is a friend who owns it with her husband, well-known food photographer Jason Lowe.
 Their family barely hold the little place together.
 March to November only.
 Go on a warm, sunny day.